dereuromark/cakephp-tools/README.md

 ### Providing 2.x shims
 This plugin for CakePHP 3 also contains some 2.x shims to ease migration of existing applications from 2.x to 3.x:
 - See Shim plugin for details on most of the provided shims.
-- Cut down version of JsHelper and a few more things.

 ## Installation & Docs